aolecloudscape/android-exercises/Readme.md

 # Android Appium Grader Exercises

-This repository contains Android exercises for the MCC course and the run scripts for each exercise.
-There are also configuration files that enable the exercises on A+.
+This repository contains Android exercises for the MCC course nd the run scripts for each exercise.

-There are 4 exercises:
+There are 4 exercises available:

-- Hello World
+1. Hello World
-- QRCode
+2. QRCode
-- Image download
+3. Image download
-- Vision API
+4. Vision API

 ### Running the tests locally